keithdoggett/spatial_stats/README.md

 # => true
 ```

+## TODO

+- Refactor methods like "variables" to (x,y, etc.) also change "variance" to var.
+- Memoize expensive functions within classes

 ## Future Work

 ### General

-- Refactor Morans and BivariateMorans to inherit an abstract class.
+- Refactor and BivariateMoran to inherit an abstract class.

 #### Weights